Do you feel that your perineum has never been the same after childbirth?

 My experience of over 20 years in plastic surgery and my partnership with Dr. Fabio Minotti in the functional aspect significantly minimize these risks.
 Each stage of the procedure is meticulously planned and executed.

 Perineoplasty is rarely an isolated surgery.
-In most cases, I combine perineal repair with other intimate surgeries to provide a harmonious and complete result.
+In most cases, I combine perineal repair with other intimate surgeries to achieve a balanced, complete result.
 I specialize in various modalities of female intimate surgery and have the necessary experience to treat the entire genital area.

-Labia minora reduction is one of the most frequent associations with perineoplasty.
+Labia minora reduction is one of the most commonly combined procedures with perineoplasty.
 Many patients who have had vaginal births present both perineal laxity and excess labia minora.
-I perform labiaplasty using wedge or trimming techniques, depending on individual indications.
+I perform labiaplasty using wedge or trimming techniques, depending on individual needs.

 Vaginoplasty aims to narrow the vaginal canal throughout its length, while perineoplasty focuses on the lower portion — the perineum itself.
 When combined, the result is a complete reconstruction of the vaginal and perineal areas.